Increasing your customer intelligence leads to better business outcomes.

 - 3) Enable marketing to liberate data across channels by orchestrating bespoke experiences that benefit both customers and the business in every lifecycle stage

-For example, our Segment Discovery Insight allows those who use our CDP to “zoom” in on all dynamic segments and view intricate details (e.g., spend, customer lifetime value):
+- For example, our Segment Discovery Insight allows those who use our CDP to “zoom” in on dynamic segments and view intricate details (e.g., total spend, lifetime value).

-Marketers who leverage this feature can drive better outcomes by delivering custom-tailored messaging based on the latest customer intelligence they have for their audience.
+- Tech users who leverage this feature can drive better business outcomes by delivering custom-tailored messaging based on the latest intelligence they have for customers.

-It’s these kind of analysis and data activation capabilities that help those who use BlueConic improve customer satisfaction and cultivate more fruitful, long-term customer relationships.
+It’s these kinds of analysis and data-activation capabilities that help those who use BlueConic improve customer satisfaction and cultivate more fruitful, long-term customer relationships.